ZGG2016/spark-sourcecode/Spark Core/util/AccumulatorV2.md

       None
     } else {
-      // Since we are storing weak references, warn when the underlying data is not valid.
-      //get：return the object to which this reference refers val acc = ref.get
+      // Since we are storing weak references, warn when the underlying data is not valid. val acc = ref.get
       if (acc eq null) {
         logWarning(s"Attempted to access garbage collected accumulator $id")